translate/pootle/docs/server/commands.rst

 migrate
 ^^^^^^^

+.. versionadded:: 2.5.1

-This is South's :ref:`migrate command <south:commands>`, and applies all needed migrations to bring the database up to the latest schema revision.
-This is required for releases after 2.5.0, even if it is a fresh install, and you are not upgrading from a previous release.
+This is South's :ref:`migrate command <south:commands>`, which applies migrations to bring the database up to the latest schema revision.
+It is required for releases after 2.5.0, even for a fresh install where you are not upgrading from a previous release.

+When upgrading from 2.5.0 (or earlier) to 2.5.1 (or later), before running migrate to apply migrations, you must run :ref:`commands#syncdb` to create the migration tables, and then a special form of :ref:`commands#migrate` to record the fact that the initial schema version already exists:

+    $ pootle syncdb
+    $ pootle migrate --all --fake 0001
+    $ pootle migrate

 .. _commands#initdb: